MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_07_consolidate_duplicate_code.md

     The agent should create a shipping service that handles both scenarios while preserving the different business rules for orders versus returns.

+1. Review and accept the changes.

-1. Refactor the EmailService duplications.
+1. Ask GitHub Copilot Agent to refactor the EmailService duplications.

-    Assign a task to consolidate the email service duplications:
+    For example, use the following task to consolidate the email service duplications:

     ```text
     Refactor the EmailService class to eliminate duplicate logic in the helper methods.
 Create a unified approach for template building, subject formatting, email sending, and activity logging that can handle both order and return confirmations.
 The public methods SendOrderConfirmation and SendReturnConfirmation should remain, but they should use shared private helper methods.
     ```

+1. Review and accept the changes.

-1. Consolidate AuditService duplications.
+1. Ask GitHub Copilot Agent to consolidate AuditService duplications.

-    Address the audit service duplications:
+    For example, use the following task to consolidate the audit service duplications:

     ```text
     Refactor the AuditService class to consolidate the duplicate logic in LogOrderActivity and LogReturnActivity.
 Create shared helper methods for audit entry creation, validation, storage, and compliance checking.
 The public methods should remain but use common underlying logic.
     ```

+1. Review and accept the changes.

-1. Address InventoryService duplications.
+1. Ask GitHub Copilot Agent to address InventoryService duplications.

-    Handle the inventory service duplications:
+    For example, use the following task to handle the inventory service duplications:

     ```text
     Refactor the InventoryService class to eliminate duplicate logic between ReserveOrderInventory and RestoreReturnInventory.
 Create shared helper methods for inventory validation, level updates, and transaction logging while maintaining the different business logic for reservations versus restorations.
     ```

-1. Perform incremental testing after each major change.

-    After each refactoring phase, build and test the application:

-    ```bash
-    dotnet build
-    dotnet run
-    ```

-    Verify that the output remains consistent with the original behavior.
-If any issues arise, work with GitHub Copilot to resolve them before proceeding to the next refactoring phase.

 1. Review the final architecture.

     Once all refactoring tasks are complete, review the updated codebase structure.
 You should now have:

     - Consolidated validation and shipping services
     - Refactored service classes with eliminated duplications
     - Maintained business logic and functionality